The Problems with Nutritional Supplements

 Unhealthy teeth can be a problem here, too.
 Teeth that are sensitive can make eating painful.
-And if there are infected teeth or gums, there may be a persistent bad taste that makes eating unpleasant.
+In addition, if they have infected teeth or gums, they might experience a persistent bad taste that makes eating unpleasant.

-If unhealthy teeth are the problem, they can be treated or extracted.
+If unhealthy teeth are the problem, a dentist can treat or extract them.
 This can also help seniors stay healthy and enjoy a more active and longer life.

 Bad dentures also play a big role in a loss of appetite.
 A traditional upper denture plate covers most of the upper palate.
 The upper palate is as important for taste as the tongue, so many denture-wearers lose their appetite because all food seems bland.
-And if the dentures fit poorly, making it hard to eat, then food is also a hassle, and just isn’t worth it.
+If the dentures fit poorly, make it hard to eat, then food might feel like a hassle that just isn’t worth it.

 Implant dentures restore the bite.
 With implant dentures, you have 90% of the bite force you did with natural teeth.
-And implant dentures don’t need the full plate on the top, which will improve your sense of taste.
+Implant dentures also don’t require the full plate on the top, which will improve your sense of taste.

 Better Teeth for Better Eating